 Ok this is pretty bloody obvious, but you’d be surprised at the amount of people (us included) who were happy to eat at a train station with rats running around the cooking area.

 And believe me, these rats ain’t nothing like the baby tube mice you see in London , these babies were BIG.

 As a rule, we didn’t eat from quite little vendors at the train station.
 We did eat at the super busy little restaurants where the locals ate, following the rules above (Is it busy?
 Is it hot?) and this seemed to serve us well.

 I’m a pretty firm believer in the old two litres a day rule and I think that it’s even more important when you’re hot, tired, and eating unfamiliar food.

-I also always pack a stack of rehydration sachets to mix with water for an extra boost if I fall ill too.
-You can pick them up wherever you travel, usually for a lot cheaper than in England too.
+I always pack a stack of rehydration sachets to mix with water for an extra boost of hydration if I fall ill too.
+You can pick them up wherever you travel, usually for a lot cheaper than in England.